Medindia » Consumer Health » Health Information » Pick The Right Cheese - About

 There are 4 main groups of cheese categorized according to techniques of production and maturity:

-Fresh unripe cheese eg. Cottage cheese, cream cheese, ricotta cheese, quark, mascarpone, feta cheese
+• Fresh unripe cheese eg. Cottage cheese, cream cheese, ricotta cheese, quark, mascarpone, feta cheese

-Soft mould ripened cheese, eg., camembert
+• Soft mold ripened cheese, eg., camembert

-Firm cheese, eg., cheddar and Swiss cheese
+• Firm cheese, eg., cheddar and Swiss cheese

-Hard cheese, eg., parmesan, picarino
+• Hard cheese, eg., parmesan, pecorino

-Stretched curd cheese, eg., mozarella
+• Stretched curd cheese, eg., mozarella

 Nutrition Value

 It is a good source of protein, calcium and a range of vitamins and minerals.
-The fat content in cheese can vary from about 50 to 85 per cent in mascarpone, which is made from cream, to 35 per cent in cheddar types and 5 to 10 per cent in cottage cheese and ricotta.
+The fat content in cheese can vary from about 50 to 85 percent in mascarpone, which is made from cream, to 35 percent in cheddar types and 5 to 10 percent in cottage cheese and ricotta.

-Some cheeses are made from milk containing less fat and are labelled as ‘low fat’ cheese.
-A serve of cheese could vary from 25 grams (1 chiplet, 1 slice of cheddar cheese) to 40 grams (grated mozerella cheese, parmesan cheese).
+Some cheeses are made from milk containing less fat and are labeled as ‘low fat’ cheese.
+A serve of cheese could vary from 25 grams (1 chiplet, 1 slice of cheddar cheese) to 40 grams (grated mozzarella cheese, parmesan cheese).
 It can be a wise decision to choose the reduced fat variety wherever possible as cheeses are high on saturated fat too.
 Cheese is rich in calcium and good quality protein too.

-Calcium and fat content of different types of cheese commonly used by Indians.
+Calcium and fat content of different types of cheese commonly used by Indians

 Cheese typePer serveFatCalciumProtein